Do you have a showroom?

 Through everyday wear and tear, the lacquer on brass handles can be expected to tarnish and even begin to peel over time.

 It is not a particularly difficult job to re-lacquer the brasswork and it can be done by removing the old lacquer with nail polish remover or paint stripper, cleaning and polishing the brass with suitable brass polish and then carefully re-lacquering with a good quality lacquer product.

 It is recommended that you protect any uPVC from exposure to any of the chemicals associated with re-lacquered brass work; this can be done by applying masking tape around the area which is being lacquered.

 Alternatively, if you do not feel comfortable doing this, please contact Stormclad and we can provide a quotation for replacing the brass work.

 How do I clean my fascias and soffits (roofline)?

-However, gutters must be cleaned at least once a year to prevent any blockages occurring and leaks developing.
+Gutters must be cleaned at least once a year to prevent any blockages occurring and leaks developing.
 To do this you will need to erect a ladder and check that water can flow freely through the guttering and that all outlet points are free from the build-up of dirt, tennis balls or whatever else may potentially block the outlet.
 This will need to be carried out on both your conservatory roofline and main house.
-You should never attempt this work at height alone and should have somebody “foot” the ladder for you to ensure that it is secure.
+You should never attempt this work alone and should have somebody “foot” the ladder for you to ensure that it is secure.
 Please also note that in line with industry standards, conservatory guttering is not fitted with fall, but in fact fitted level.
-Therefore you may occasionally notice standing water in your conservatory gutters, this is nothing out of the ordinary and is fine.
+Therefore, you may occasionally notice standing water in your conservatory gutters, but this is nothing out of the ordinary and is fine.